 Free white females: 1- 10-15; 1- 30-40.

 Again, this age distribution matches the children remaining in Abraham's household and moves him even closer to Crawford Co., where we find him in 1840.
 His youngest son, Achilles, claims to have been born in Indiana around 1825.
 I believe that Abraham probably moved through Indiana from Kentucky, on his way to Illinois.
 Mary Ann WEGER, Abraham's daughter, is found to have married James McCORCLE in Vanderburgh Co., Indiana on 7 May 1835.
-They are still living in Vanderburgh Co. in 1840, and I will get these records up on the site soon.
+They are still living in Vanderburgh Co. in 1840.

 1840 Federal Census of Crawford Co., Illinois, pg.
 294 (LDS FHL Film #0007641)